 CAT's animation layering system has been a fundamental part of the software since day one.
 All layer management is performed using a simple rollout called the .

-With CAT's layering system, whenever you add a new layer, that new layer applies to every bone in the CATRig.
+With CAT's layering system, whenever you add a new layer is added, that new layer applies to every bone in the CATRig.
 There’s no such thing as an arm layer or hand layer.
 When you add a new layer, every bone gets that new layer, and you can choose the parts of the CATRig that should not use the new layer.
 This process is called .

 The layer system in CAT is simply a mechanism for holding and managing animation controllers.
 It supports all 3ds Max animation controllers, including all the various keyframe controllers such as Bezier, TCB, Linear, Quaternion, and Euler, as well as the procedural controllers such as script and expression controllers and constraints.

 The Layer manager is the interface to the CATLayer system.
-As you animate with CAT, this rollout serves as the center of your layering workflow.
-Here you can add, remove, move layers up and down, adjust and animate global or local layer weighting, and more.
+As you animate with CAT, you this rollout serves as the center of your layering workflow.
+Here you can add, remove, move layers up and down , adjust and animate global or local layer weightings, and more.

 The versatility of CAT's layering system is based on its support for a variety of different layer types.
 Each layer type has different features and serves different purposes.

 CAT provides two basic modes of operation: Setup and Animation:

 Blending between layers is often as simple as animating the Global Weight value for the top layer.
 Sometimes, however, you might want to blend between individual limbs or turn off some elements (for example, the legs) to use the animation from another layer, below the current layer on the stack.
 This is called.
 One example of this would be where you are using keyframe animation for the upper body and CATMotion for the legs.